Instassa/SIDE-GAN-Pytorch/README.md

 ```

-We provide a small training dataset here, however, as it is a subsample of the training data used for the aforementioned publication the results are unlikely to be the same.
+We provide a small training dataset for an example here, however, as it is a subsample of the training data used for the aforementioned publication the results are unlikely to be the same.
 If for whatever reason you require the full dataset, please contact m.jegorova@ed.ac.uk - I will be happy to provide this data.

 Please note that the trajectories provided are for KUKA LWR IV manipulation platforms.
 The generation procedure is likely to generalise to other platforms, but you will have to acquire the training trajectories parameters elsewhere (in our case we used modified Fourier transform parameters, as described in the paper).